Fix My Pain: Options to Opioids For Pain Management

 As we combat the opioid epidemic, it’s important for everyone to know not only the risks associated with opioids, but also alternatives for effective pain management.
-In the fourth “Not My Family” forum, a panel of experts will explore medical and behavioral aspects of pain management to get the latests information available on alternatives to opioids.
-Main program begins at 6 pm.
+In the fourth “Not My Family” forum, a panel of experts explore medical and behavioral aspects of pain management to get the latest information available on alternatives to opioids.

-Our featured speaker will be Anne Marie McKenzie-Brown of Emory University
+Our featured speaker: Anne Marie McKenzie-Brown of Emory University

 Anastasia Bean LPC, NCC